usnistgov/FederalProfile-8259A/_Technical/protection.md

 ## Secure Transmission

 Ability to secure data transmissions sent to and from the IoT device.
-Capabilities that may be necessary:
+Elements that may be necessary:

 - Ability to configure the cryptographic algorithm to protect data in transit.
   - Ability to support trusted data exchange with a specified minimum strength cryptography algorithm.